artyuum/router/README.md

 ### Route not found

 By default, when the request doesn't match any registered routes, the `dispatch()` method will throw a "NotFoundException".
-You can change this behavior by registering an handler.
+You can change this behavior by registering a handler.
 The registered handler will be executed with the same arguments as controllers or middlewares.

 ```php
 setNotFoundHandler($handler);